raydeleu/ReplicadManual/models/readme.txt

-This directory contains models created for RepliCAD
+This directory contains models created for RepliCAD.
+Files with "cs" in the filename are models for CascadeStudio.
+Models adapted from CascadeStudio to Replicad are renamed with "rc".